Himanshiii-14/student_attendance_system/README.md

 Student Attendance System
 This is a simple student attendance system created using React, Tailwind, and local storage.
 It allows users to input student information, such as name and roll number, and record their check-in and check-out times.
 The system also keeps track of how many students are present in the school at any given time.

-Features
+Features:

-Add new students to the system
+1.Add new students to the system

-Record student check-in and check-out times
+2.Record student check-in and check-out times

-Remove students from the system
+3.Remove students from the system

-View a list of present students with their information and check-in/out times
+4.View a list of present students with their information and check-in/out times

-See the number of students currently present in the school
+5.See the number of students currently present in the school

 Technologies Used

-React
+1.React

-Tailwind CSS
+2.Tailwind CSS

-JavaScript
+3.JavaScript